Psychodynamic psychotherapy: Efficacy

 Psychodynamic psychotherapy is an evidence-based therapy.
-Later meta-analyses showed psychoanalysis and psychodynamic therapy to be effective, with outcomes comparable or greater than other kinds of psychotherapy or antidepressant drugs, but these arguments have also been subject to various criticisms.
+Meta-analyses have generally found psychoanalysis and psychodynamic therapy to be effective, Arguments for psychodynamic modalities have also been subject to criticisms.
+For example, in the setting of major depressive disorder, short-term psychodynamic psychotherapy (STPP) may not be as effective for symptom management as pharmacotherapy.

-Psychoanalysis specifically was shown in a meta-analysis of 14 studies to produce pre/post improvements in symptoms and personality in patients with complex mental disorders, though the lack of control groups limits the strength of the evidence.
+In a 2013 meta-analysis of 14 studies, psychoanalysis was shown to produce pre-/post-improvements in symptoms and personality in patients with complex mental disorders.
+However, the lack of control groups limited the strength of the evidence.
 An updated 2020 meta-analysis of long-term psychoanalytic psychotherapy (LTPP) for complex mental disorders found small but statistically significant benefits over other psychotherapies in most outcome domains, though results should be interpreted cautiously due to study heterogeneity and methodological limitations.

-Meta-analyses indicate that long-term psychodynamic psychotherapy (LTPP) is more effective than shorter therapies for complex mental disorders.
+Meta-analyses indicate that LTPP is more effective than shorter therapies for complex mental disorders.
 A systematic review of LTPP in 2009 found an overall effect size of 0.33.
 Others have found effect sizes of 0.44–0.68.

-Meta-analyses of Short-Term Psychodynamic Psychotherapy (STPP) have found effect sizes ranging from 0.34 to 0.71 compared to no treatment and were found to be slightly better than other therapies in follow-up.
-Other reviews have found an effect size of 0.78–0.91 for somatic disorders compared to no treatment and 0.69 for treating depression.
-A 2012 meta-analysis by the Harvard Review of Psychiatry of Intensive Short-Term Dynamic Psychotherapy (ISTDP) found effect sizes ranging from 0.84 for interpersonal problems to 1.51 for depression.
+Meta-analyses of STPP have found effect sizes ranging from 0.34 to 0.71 compared with no treatment and have been slightly better than other therapies in follow-up.
+Other reviews have found an effect size of 0.78–0.91 for Somatoform disorders compared to no treatment and 0.69 for treating depression.
+A 2012 meta-analysis published in the Harvard Review of Psychiatry of intensive short-term dynamic psychotherapy (ISTDP) found effect sizes ranging from 0.84 for interpersonal problems to 1.51 for depression.
 Overall, ISTDP had an effect size of 1.18 compared to no treatment.

-In 2011, a study published in the American Journal of Psychiatry made 103 comparisons between psychodynamic treatment and a non-dynamic competitor and found that 6 were superior, 5 were inferior, 28 had no difference, and 63 were adequate.
-The study found that this could be used as a basis "to make psychodynamic psychotherapy an "empirically validated" treatment."
+In 2011, a study published in The American Journal of Psychiatry compared psychodynamic treatment with a non-dynamic competitor in 103 cases and found that six were superior, five were inferior, 28 showed no difference, and 63 were adequate.
+The study found that this could be used as a basis "to make psychodynamic psychotherapy an 'empirically validated' treatment."
 In 2017, a meta-analysis of randomized controlled trials found psychodynamic therapy to be as efficacious as other therapies, including cognitive behavioral therapy.

-Client-therapist relationship
+Patient-therapist relationship

 Because of the subjectivity of each patient's potential psychological ailments, there is rarely a clear-cut treatment approach.
 Most often, therapists vary general approaches in order to best fit a patient's specific needs.
 If a therapist does not understand the psychological ailments of their patient extremely well, then it is unlikely that they are able to decide upon a treatment structure that will help the patient.
 Therefore, the patient-therapist relationship must be extremely strong.

 Therapists encourage their patients to be as open and honest as possible.
 Patients must trust their therapist if this is to happen.
 Because the effectiveness of treatment relies so heavily on the patient giving information to their therapist, the patient-therapist relationship is more vital to psychodynamic therapy than almost every other type of medical practice.